rdev2021/base64/README.md

 # Base64 Encoding and Decoding Application

+## Introduction
+This application is part of my journey to learn NextJS.
+Raise a ticket in case if you noticied any issues.
+I am open to suggestions.

 ## Overview

 This application allows users to easily encode and decode text using Base64 encoding.
 It provides a user-friendly interface where users can enter text.